-How to Reset Windows 7 Password on Samsung Computer Safely
+How to Reset Windows 7 Password on Samsung Computer Quickly

-It's never fun forgetting a password of Windows 7 system on your Samsung computer, especially if you have amount of important documents and files on your computer hard drive.
-If you're locked out of machine, you may wonder if there is a way you can use to reset the lost password for Windows 7 without losing data in your Samsung machine.
+It's never fun forgetting a password of Windows 7 system on a Samsung computer (laptop, PC, 2-in-1 PC), especially if you have amount of important documents and files on your computer hard drive.
+If you're locked out of machine, you may wonder if there is a way you can use to reset the lost password for Windows 7 in your Samsung machine without losing data.
 That's what we're going to talk about in this article.
 With the right tools, resetting or recovering lost Windows 7 Password on Samsung can be as simple as a few clicks of your mouse.

 Whenever you forgot your Windows login password, using a password reset disk is the first thing you should always do.
 It's the way that Microsoft official recommend, which allows you to access your account on a local computer and create a new password.
 If the disk was previously created, find it and follow the instructions here to reset the password.

 If you don't have a password reset disk, you can also check if there is a user account to that you assigned Administrator privileges previously.
 It also enables you to completely access to all Windows files and including the ability to change the password for any of accounts on the Samsung computer.